Beau St. Clair

 Under St. Clair and Brosnan, Irish DreamTime produced and released ten films between 1998 and 2016.
 Their first production was The Nephew, a drama released in 1998.
-They then credited the 1999 remake, The Thomas Crown Affair, which starred Brosnan and Rene Russo.
-Other Irish DreamTime films have included Evelyn in 2002, Laws of Attraction in 2004, The Matador in 2005, and The November Man in 2014.
+They then produced the remake of The Thomas Crown Affair (1999), which starred Brosnan and Rene Russo.
+Other Irish DreamTime films have included Evelyn (2002), Laws of Attraction (2004), The Matador (2005) and The November Man (2014).
 St. Clair also produced Irish DreamTime's I.T., a 'tech' thriller released in 2016.
 She also produced the 2002 remake, Rollerball.

-Beau St. Clair died following a lengthy illness with ovarian cancer at her home in Malibu, California, on January 9, 2016, at the age of 63.
-She was survived by her mother and two brothers.
-Her husband, the late Academy Award-winning film producer Lloyd Phillips, died from a heart attack in January 2013.
+Her husband, film producer Lloyd Phillips, died from a heart attack in January 2013.
+Beau St. Clair died following a lengthy illness with ovarian cancer at her home in Malibu, California, on January 9, 2016, at age 63.

-Brosnan, whose first wife, Cassandra Harris, and her daughter, Charlotte, also both died of ovarian cancer, released a statement following her death, "My dearest friend Beau Marie St Claire passed away on Saturday, Jan 9th from Ovarian Cancer.
+Brosnan, whose first wife, Cassandra Harris, and her daughter, Charlotte, also both died of ovarian cancer, released a statement following her death: "My dearest friend Beau Marie St Claire passed away on Saturday, Jan 9th from Ovarian Cancer.
 She fought this insidious disease valiantly for ten long years.
 Beau was the sister I never had, my dearest friend for 30 years, and my producing partner at Irish Dreamtime, a company we formed twenty years ago.
 In that time we produced 10 films including The Thomas Crown Affair, The Matador, Evelyn, The November Man, and this past summer a thriller called IT.
 Beau Marie was a beautiful woman in every way.
 She had style, grace, humor, intellect, and a kind heart that I will forever miss."